Causal perturbative QED and white noise: Product operation. Wick theorem for products

 of Wick product monomials

-in fixed components $\mathbb{A}_{{}_{k}}$ of free fields, each separately evaluated at the same space-time point $x$ or respectively, $y$, into the sum of Wick monomials (each in the so called ``normal order'').
+in fixed components $\mathbb{A'}^{{}_{i}}_{{}_{a_i}}$, $\mathbb{A''}^{{}_{j}}_{b_{j}}$ of free fields $\mathbb{A'}^{{}_{i}}$, $\mathbb{A''}^{{}_{j}}$, each separately evaluated at the same space-time point $x$ or respectively, $y$, into the sum of Wick monomials (each in the so called ``normal order'').

-The point lies in the correct definition of such ``product'', because each factor evaluated respectively at $x$ or $y$, represents a generalized integral kernel operator transforming continuously the Hida space $(E)$ into its strong dual $(E)^*$, so that the product cannot be understood as ordinary operator composition, and therefore a correct definition is here required.
-Recall that $(E) = (E_1) \otimes \ldots \otimes (E_M)$ is the Hida test space in the total Fock space of the free fields involved in the product (in fact in the total Fock space of all free fields underlying the QFT in question), and
+The point lies in the correct definition of such ``product'', because in general (lemma \ref{MasslessWickPointwiseProd}) each factor evaluated respectively at $x$ or $y$, represents a generalized integral kernel operator transforming continuously the Hida space $(E)$ into its strong dual $(E)^*$, so that the product cannot be understood as ordinary operator composition, and therefore a correct definition is here required.